How 20-year-old Rafael Devers became Boston's biggest deadline addition

 "We just kind of sit and admire his work,” right fielder Mookie Betts says.
 “Even though he's young, he still kind of shows us guys that have been around a little bit how to do it.
 I thoroughly enjoy watching him."

-So, what changed?
+So what changed?
 Why did the Red Sox stray from the deliberate pace at which they were moving Devers through the farm system and suddenly thrust him into the middle of a pennant race one week before the trade deadline?

 "Raffy forced the hand by working hard, by showing he was ready, and ultimately performing his way to third base here," said Red Sox assistant general manager Eddie Romero, who played a role in scouting Devers in the Dominican Republic and signing him at age 16 in 2013, nearly three months before Boston won the World Series.
 "Our staff just felt like, you know what, he's ready.
 Let's give this kid a chance.
 Why not?"